-NOTE: It is recommended that you always use a static mat and static strap while working on components inside the system.
+NOTE: It is recommended that you always use a static mat and static strap while working on components in the interior of the system.

 - 1. Remove the blade from the enclosure. - 2.
 Install the I/O connector cover. - 3.
-Press the release button and slide the cover toward the back of the blade. - 4.
+Press the release buttons and slide the cover toward the back of the blade. - 4.
 Carefully lift the cover away from the blade.